TeamIRI/darkshield-api-demos/azure-key-vault/README.md

 encryption in order to get the correct decrypted result.
 The passphrase is obtained from Azure Key Vault using the key vault name and the secret name.

-In this demo, no argument for version of the secret is specified, so the secret obtained is the latest.
+### Execution

-To execute, run *python Encrypt_Decrypt.py*.
+To execute, run `python Encrypt_Decrypt.py`.

 Optionally, the version of the secret to obtain from Azure Key Vault that is used as the encryption passphrase may be specified as an argument with a *-v* flag.

 If no version for the secret is specified, the latest version will be used.

 The results will be placed inside of the *encrypted-key-vault* and *decrypted-key-vault* directories.